Breakdown (music): Heavy metal and punk rock

-Breakdowns are often times found in metal and punk songs, as they can be used to eschew traditional verse–chorus–verse songwriting.
+Breakdowns are oftentimes found in metal and punk songs, as they can be used to eschew traditional verse–chorus–verse songwriting.
+The staff of Revolver assessed, "At this point in heavy-music history, the breakdown is as much a building block of metal as the thrash gallop, the blast beat and the rippin' solo."
 When played live, breakdowns are usually responded to by the audience with high-intensity moshing (slam dancing).

 The drumming is usually simple, with a four quarter-note ride pattern with the snare on the third beat.
 Most commonly, the drummer plays quarter notes on the crash cymbal or China cymbal.
 In some breakdowns where a very slow tempo is used, the drummer will play half notes, to give the music a very "heavy", slow feel.
-The guitarist usually follows the rhythm, or "chugs" (uses palm-muted strokes on the lowest three to four strings of the guitar) along with the kick drum.
+The guitarist usually follows the rhythm, or "chugs" (uses palm-muted strokes on the lowest two to three strings of the guitar) along with the kick drum.
 In most cases, the drummer will use the kick drum to complement such "chugs" of the guitars.

 The guitars play a set of rhythmically oriented riffs, usually on lightly palm-muted strings to achieve a very high attack noise that decays slowly, making the overall sound more thick and "heavy".
 Sometimes, these are contrasted with either dissonant chords, such as minor second intervals, tritones (flatted fifths), or pinch harmonics.

 In punk, breakdowns tend to be more upbeat, using the floor toms and snare to create a faster, "rolling" rhythm.
 This provides audience members with an opportunity to skank, mosh, or form a circle pit.

 Many of the bands that play in the genres of deathcore and metalcore make heavy use of breakdowns, which may consist of slow-paced strumming on the guitar, or fast syncopated triplet-feel patterns, both of which are typically palm-muted and played on the lowest three strings of a guitar, and may also involve a bass drop.
 These strings are usually tuned down from somewhere between Drop D all the way down to Drop Eb tuning.
 As in modern metal genres and in other punk subgenres, breakdowns in metalcore and deathcore are signals for moshing at live shows.

-Electronicore bands such as Horse the Band, Asking Alexandria, Attack Attack!, Capture the Crown, Fear, and Loathing in Las Vegas, and Enter Shikari incorporate synthesizers that often add a dance-beat style to the breakdown.
+Breakdowns are sometimes criticized as "overused" by modern heavy metal acts.